United States Ram Fleet: Formation

-Charles Ellet Jr. was a well-known civil engineer who built the first ever suspension bridge in the United States across the Schuykill River in Philadelphia and the Wheeling Suspension Bridge, the longest suspension bridge in the world at the time, across the Ohio River at Wheeling, West Virginia.
+Charles Ellet Jr. was a well-known civil engineer who built the first ever suspension bridge in the United States across the Schuylkill River in Philadelphia and the Wheeling Suspension Bridge, the longest suspension bridge in the world at the time, across the Ohio River at Wheeling, West Virginia.

 When the Civil War broke out, Ellet advocated for the development of steam powered naval rams especially in light of the Confederate build up of ram ships.
 The Confederate forces captured the USS Merrimack at the Norfolk Navy Yard and converted her to a ram ship.
 Despite being bulky and slow-moving, the Union forces became convinced of the possibility of ram ships when the CSS Virginia sank the USS Cumberland and USS Congress at Hampton Roads.

 In March 1862, Secretary of War Edwin M. Stanton appointed Ellet colonel of engineers and authorized him to form the United States Ram Fleet on the Mississippi River.
 The Union Navy's Mississippi River Squadron and the Confederate River Defense Fleet were battling for control of the Mississippi and Stanton was convinced by Ellet that the Union Navy efforts would benefit from the addition of ram ships.
 Ellet and the ram fleet were outside of Union Army or Navy command and reported directly to Stanton.

 Ellet purchased the nine fastest river steamboats available on the Ohio River and converted them to rams.
 Their hulls were reinforced, the forward ends filled with hard oak wood, the steam-engines secured and the pilot houses protected by thick wooden planks.
 Three longitudinal bulkheads were added and supported with iron bars.
 Central beams were installed from bow to stern and iron peaks were installed on the bows.
 They were originally not equipped with any guns.

 Ellet assigned family members as captains of the other rams, including his brother Alfred W. Ellet, his nephew John A. Ellet, and his son Charles Rivers Ellet.

 On May 25, the Queen of the West and the ram fleet joined the Mississippi River Squadron, led by Charles H. Davis, on the Mississippi River north of Fort Pillow.
 Davis had little faith in the effectiveness of the rams but allowed the fleet to accompany his gunboats down the river to Memphis.